Chart Color Schemes

 An assessment of population growth drivers in Hampton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Hampton's population is around 19,293 as of Nov 2025.
+Hampton's population is around 19,293 as of November 2025.
 This reflects an increase of 1,093 people since the 2021 Census, which reported a population of 18,200 people.
 The change is inferred from the estimated resident population of 19,211 from the ABS as of June 2024 and an additional 218 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3,396 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Hampton's growth of 6.0% since the 2021 census exceeded the SA3 area's growth of 5.4%, marking it as a growth leader in the region.
+Hampton's growth rate of 6.0% since the 2021 census exceeded the SA3 area's growth rate of 5.4%.
 Population growth for the area was primarily driven by overseas migration, contributing approximately 84.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, an above median population growth is projected for statistical areas across the nation, with Hampton expected to expand by 2,653 persons to 2041, recording a gain of 13.3% in total over the 17 years.
+Based on these projections, an above median population growth is anticipated nationally, with Hampton expected to expand by 2,653 persons to 2041, reflecting a gain of 13.3% in total over the 17 years.

 Frequently Asked Questions - Population